Super Adventure Team: History

+The plot centered around an allegedly effective disaster Incident response team bogged down with their own internal squabbles.

 Keith Marder of the Los Angeles Daily News gave the show a positive review, saying that the use of puppetry gave the show an original look.
 He also thought that the show's comedy had the potential to make it a cult classic.